OctopusDeploy/docs/src/pages/docs/projects/version-control/config-as-code-reference.md

 ## Git Configuration Options

-Project version control settings can be accessed by clicking on the **{{ Settings, Version Control }}** link on the project navigation menu.
+Project version control settings can be accessed by clicking on the **Settings ➜ Version Control** link on the project navigation menu.

 ### Git Repository